 In 2001, the Volpe report [8] identified that (malicious) interference with the civilian GPS signal is a serious problem.
 Starting with this report, practical spoofing attacks were discussed in several publications.
-In [23], the authors use a WelNavigate GS720 satellite simulator mounted in a truck to attack a target receiver in a second truck.
+In [24], the authors use a WelNavigate GS720 satellite simulator mounted in a truck to attack a target receiver in a second truck.
 The authors succeeded in taking over the victim's satellite lock by manually placing an antenna close to the victim's receiver.
 After the victim was locked onto the attacker's signal the spoofing signal could be sent from a larger distance.
 Instead of using a GPS simulator, the authors of [7] create GPS spoofing signals by decoding legitimate GPS signals and generating timeshifted copies which are then transmitted with higher energy to overshadow the original signals; a similar approach is also used in [14].
 This approach requires less expensive equipment but introduces considerable delays between the legitimate and the spoofed signals.
 GPS spoofing attacks are discussed analytically in [11], showing that an attacker can manipulate the arrival times of military and civilian GPS signals by pulse-delaying or replaying (individual) navigation signals with a delay.
 We note that there is no unique attacker model used for spoofing attacks, and thus the assumptions on the attacker's capabilities vary between these works.

 Given the lack of attacker models, the proposed countermeasures range from simple measures to constant monitoring of the channel.
-In [8], consistency checks based on inertial sensors, cryptographic authentication, and discrimination based on signal strength, time-of-arrival, polarization, and angle-of-arrival are proposed.
-The authors of [16, 17, 24] propose countermeasures based on detecting the side effects of a (not seamless) hostile satellite-lock takeover, e.g., by monitoring the local clock and Doppler shift of the signals.
+In [8], consistency checks based on inertial sensors, cryptographic authentication, and discrimination based on signal strength, timeof-arrival, polarization, and angle-of-arrival are proposed.
+The authors of [16, 17, 25] propose countermeasures based on detecting the side effects of a (not seamless) hostile satellite-lock takeover, e.g., by monitoring the local clock and Doppler shift of the signals.
 Kuhn proposes an asymmetric scheme in [11], based on the delayed disclosure of the spreading code and timing information.
+In general, countermeasures that rely on modifications of the GPS satellite signals or the infrastructure (such as [11] and certain proposals in [8]) are unlikely to be implemented in the near future due to long procurement and deployment cycles.
+At the same time, countermeasures based on lock interrupts or signal jumps do not detect seamless satellite-lock takeovers.